howtographql/howtographql/content/frontend/angular-apollo/7-filtering-searching-the-list-of-links.md

 2. You render the `SearchComponent` when the `/search` route is reached

-For the user to be able to comfortably navigate to the search functionality, you should also add a new navigation item to the `HeaderComponent`.
+For the user to be able to navigate to the search functionality comfortably, you should also add a new navigation item to the `HeaderComponent`.

 <Instruction>